Exercises#

 0

-is a variation on our project for analyzing class enrollments (just the counting part).
-We can consider it a variation on the accumulator pattern, but we are accumiulating a count for each distinct string, using adict
+count_all_valuesis a variation on our project for analyzing class enrollments (just the counting part).
+We can consider it a variation on the accumulator pattern, but we are accumiulating a count for each distinct string, using adict.

 def count_all_values(li: list[str]) -> dict[str, int]: